Cadre’s Edge: How Data Drives Our Investment Strategy

 From our vantage point, the real estate industry continues to operate much like it did two decades ago — diligence is usually characterized by spreadsheets, phone calls, and disparate, non-standardized and often imprecise data that limits the ability to optimally underwrite transactions.
 Largely, this has been done on purpose or because there was no impetus for change.

 This lack of innovation leads to a number of opportunities:

-We seek to capitalize on the industry’s flaws by blending our deep technical expertise with our extensive investing experience in order to bring a level of rigor and sophistication that does not often exist at traditional commercial real estate managers.
+We seek to blend our deep technical expertise with our extensive investing experience in order to bring a level of rigor and sophistication that may not exist at traditional commercial real estate managers.
 We’ve spent three years building systems that allow us to harmonize and ingest data from various sources, enabling us to develop differentiated insights to inform our acquisitions process.